HIAS in Costa Rica

 REFUGEES IN COSTA RICA

-Costa Rica hosts some 11,000 refugees and asylum seekers from Venezuela, El Salvador, Colombia and Honduras.
+Costa Rica hosts some 11,000 refugees and asylum seekers from El Salvador, Colombia, Honduras, and other countries.
 The country is also a transit point for people from other regions in search of asylum or better opportunities in the United States and Canada.

 HIAS BENEFICIARIES IN COSTA RICA